Van Strum & Towne Inc. Sells 1,627 Shares of Schwab 1-5 Year Corporate Bond ETF (NYSEARCA:SCHJ)

-Van Strum & Towne Inc. lessened its stake in Schwab 1-5 Year Corporate Bond ETF (NYSEARCA:SCHJ – Get Rating) by 3.8% in the third quarter, HoldingsChannel reports.
-The fund owned 41,000 shares of the company’s stock after selling 1,627 shares during the period.
-Van Strum & Towne Inc.’s holdings in Schwab 1-5 Year Corporate Bond ETF were worth $1,898,000 at the end of the most recent quarter.
+Van Strum & Towne Inc. decreased its holdings in shares of Schwab 1-5 Year Corporate Bond ETF (NYSEARCA:SCHJ – Get Rating) by 3.8% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 41,000 shares of the company’s stock after selling 1,627 shares during the period.
+Van Strum & Towne Inc. owned approximately 0.55% of Schwab 1-5 Year Corporate Bond ETF worth $1,898,000 as of its most recent SEC filing.

 - Get a free copy of the StockNews.com research report on Schwab 1-5 Year Corporate Bond ETF (SCHJ)